 Employee motivation is one of the most common leadership skill leaders struggle with.

-Leaders With organizations feeling the pinch to get more done with less people, how do leaders get employees to “want to do” what needs to be done?
+How do leaders with organizations get things done with less people?
 Job involvement is one of the primary factors for ensuring employees maintain a high level of job satisfaction and commitment to the organization.

 Job involvement is the measure to which a person “connects psychologically” with his or her job.
 When employees feel “in on things” and their personal values align with organizational values, they rarely miss a day of work because they are meeting their personal needs.